National Robotics Engineering Center

 The National Robotics Engineering Center (NREC) is an operating unit within the Robotics Institute (RI) of Carnegie Mellon University.
 NREC works closely with government and industry clients to apply robotic technologies to real-world processes and products, including unmanned vehicle and platform design, autonomy, sensing and image processing, machine learning, manipulation, and human–robot interaction.

+NREC is led by Dr. Herman Herman, who has served as director since 2015.

 NREC research objectives and approach

 NREC applies robotics technologies to build functional prototype systems from concept to commercialization.
 A typical NREC project includes a rapid proof-of-concept demonstration followed by an in-depth development and testing phase that produces a robust prototype with intellectual property for licensing and commercialization.
 Throughout this process, NREC applies best practices for software development, system integration, and field testing.
 Sponsors and partners include industrial companies, technology startups, and federal agencies such as DARPA, the Department of Transportation, NASA, the Air Force Research Laboratory, and the U.S. Army Corps of Engineers.